Skip to content

 Mac: Go to System Settings > General > Software Update.

-#Try Image Capture or Third-Party Tools
+#Try Image Capture or a Third-Party Tool

 #Bottom Line